-Arctic Response will begin delivering ECO Canada/BEAHR training programs in 2014.
+Arctic Response has been delivering ECO Canada/BEAHR training programs since 2014.

 - Helping individuals develop meaningful environmental careers